This dish tastes as good as it is beautiful and is part of a rotation of meals that I know that I can quickly put together on even the busiest day.

 - 3 large boneless chicken breast halves, about 1 to 1 1/2 pounds

 - Crimini or white button mushrooms, half an 8 ounce package, or as few or as many as you like

 - One 12 ounce package Stouffer’s Spinach Soufflé, thawed

 - 2 ounces Swiss cheese, freshly shredded

-- 2 tabslepoons diced sun dried tomatoes - in the produce section - optional but tasty
+- 2 tablespoons diced sun dried tomatoes - in the produce section - optional

 - Lightly coat an 8 x 10 inch baking dish with vegetable cooking spray.
 Preheat oven to 350 degrees.